VihaanAnand/VihaanAnand.github.io/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc. -->

-If you notice a vulnerability, you may do one or more of these things:
+To report a vulnerability, please do one or more of these things:
-* Create an issue and fill out the details.
+* Create an issue, and explain the vulnerability in as much detail as possible.
 * Create a pull request with a possible solution to the vulnerability.
-Make sure to mention and explain the vulnerability and fill out the details.
+Make sure to mention and explain the vulnerability.
-* Email macos14sonoma@gmail.com.
+* Email vihaan.s.anand@gmail.com.
 Make sure to mention and explain the vulnerability.